 - A means for rapidly shutting down the system when escape of water is detected

-This can include the installation of flow detection/monitoring and water management devices across temporary and permanent works water services being used during construction, with the ability to immediately shut-off water if an issue occurs.
+This can include the installation of flow detection/monitoring and water management devices for temporary water leak detection and permanent works water services being used during construction, with the ability to immediately shut-off water if an issue occurs.

 - Should be switched off outside working hours